HackYourFuture-CPH/program/courses/foundation/databases/week1/session-plan.md

 SELECT * FROM task ORDER BY status_id, title;
 ```

-#### Excercise 2
+#### Exercise 2

 Now that your database is set up, you're ready to practice SQL queries.
 Below are some exercises to help you get started.

 1. List the names and phones of all of the users.
-2. List all of the users, ordering them by name alphabethically.
+2. List all of the users, ordering them by name alphabetically.
 3. Find the name of the user of id 10.
 4. Find 3 oldest (by create date) tasks.